-$\star$ 3 in Linguistics chosen from
+★3 in Linguistics chosen from

-- LING 101 Introduction to Linguistic Analysis

-- LING 320 Second Language Acquisition
+- LING 101 Introduction to Linguistic Analysis - LING 320 Second Language Acquisition

-★6 to ★9 in Literature chosen from
+- Any 100- or 200-Level HADVC

-· CLASS 102 - Greek and Roman Mythology
+- CLASS 102 Greek and Roman Mythology

-· CLASS 221 - Literature of Greece and Rome
+- CLASS 221 Literature of Greece and Rome

-· CLASS 255 - Introduction to Roman Art and Archaeology
+- CLASS 255 Introduction to Roman Art and Archaeology

+- ITAL 205 Topics in Italian Studies

+- ITAL 340 Topics in Italian Culture

-Students must take EDSE 368 during the IPT\, which is normally offered in the
+Students must take EDSE 368 during the IPT\, which is normally offered in the Fall Term only.

-Students must take EDSE 451 and EDSE 468 during the APT\\, which is normally
+Students must take EDSE 451 and EDSE 468 during the APT\\, which is normally offered in the Winter Term only.